Lead Chimney Flashing Repair Cost

 How Much Does it Cost to Repair or Replace Lead Flashing?

-Lead is used on many areas of the house, particularly on the roof around a chimney base, where a wall meets roof tiles, or in a roof valley.
+Lead is used on many areas of the house, particularly on the roof around a chimney base (called chimney flashing), where a wall meets roof tiles, or in a roof valley.
 One of the oldest building materials still in use today, if installed correctly, lead will outlast the building itself!
 However, it is expensive and will usually need to be installed by an experienced professional as opposed to a local handyman or as a DIY project.

 Lead is extremely durable, so durable in fact that most issues with leadwork are caused by poor installation, with the most common problem being leadwork simply coming loose from the wall and leaving a gap for rainwater.
-But over time leadwork will eventually split due to the exposure to British weather.
+But over time, leadwork will eventually split due to the exposure to the great British weather...

-If replacing or repairing any leadwork, you should be prepared to replace some roof tiles at the same time.
-Disturbing roof tiles will often lead to broken tiles so it makes sense to have some spare tiles handy before starting the job.
+If replacing or repairing any chimney flashing leadwork, you should be prepared to replace some roof tiles at the same time.
+Disturbing roof tiles during chimney flashing repair will often lead to broken tiles so it makes sense to have some spare tiles handy before starting the job.
 You can also get the roofer to do a full roof inspection to check for damaged tiles or roofline products.

 The lead is fixed to the wall by lead plugs which are wedged between the courses of bricks.
 Then cement is used to fill any gaps and prevent water penetration.
 The three main different types of leadwork are a lead apron, step cover flashing and a lead back box on a chimney.